HRV and Mental Health

 Meta-analyses show that HRV biofeedback has medium effect sizes (Cohen's d ~0.5) for reducing depression symptoms.
 Lower HRV is both a correlate and predictor of depression, with some longitudinal studies suggesting that declining HRV can precede depressive episodes by weeks.

-Some researchers propose that reduced vagal tone (reflected in HRV) impairs emotional flexibility and social engagement—functions important for psychological wellbeing.
-Improving vagal tone through regular exercise, breathing practices, and structured biofeedback training may support recovery from depression alongside conventional treatment.
-Tracking your HRV during treatment can provide objective feedback on whether interventions are shifting your autonomic baseline in a positive direction.
+Reduced vagal tone (reflected in HRV) impairs emotional flexibility and social engagement—both important for psychological wellbeing.
+Improving vagal tone through regular exercise, breathing practices, and structured biofeedback training can support recovery from depression alongside conventional treatment.
+Tracking your HRV during treatment gives you objective feedback on whether interventions are shifting your autonomic baseline in the right direction.

 HRV Biofeedback for Mental Health